-Societies desire to control and dominate female lives
+Desire to control and dominate female lives

-Girls are considered burdens or liabilities in many cultures
+Girls are considered burdens

-Insecurity of protecting a girl from the lust of men
+The insecurity of protecting a girl from the lust of men

 Link to other harmful traditional practices

-Impact of Child marriage on the society
+Impact of child marriage

 “Premature pregnancy and motherhood are an inevitable consequence of child marriage.
 Girls under 15 are five times more likely to die during pregnancy and childbirth than women in their twenties.” -State of the World’s Children 2007, UNICEF